eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 </h1>

 *It's not very clear/readable*
-For reasonably small sized tasks it seems like overkill to write a large complicated script to download the data when you could instead simply host and download it from something like a Dropbox link, which doesn't require the users to install any software.
-Moreover, when renaming files, and downloading paired-end data, the sra-tools scripts which pipe together three different programs can start to look very complicated and hard to understand.
+If your goal is simply to attain a few fastq files it really seems like overkill to have to install a large suite of tools and then write a large complicated script that pipes the tools together just to download a few files from online.
+A simple `wget` command could likely this in one line.
+While it is nice to have the meta-data available, this approach does not make the meta-data very easy to read.

 *The download location is hard-coded*
-An annoying aspect of fastq-dump is that it downloads files in `.sra` format and converts from that format into `.fastq`.
+A *very annoying* aspect of the sra-tools is that it downloads files in `.sra` format first and then converts from that format into `.fastq` fiels.
 The reason for this is to avoid errors in the download if it interrupted.
-But crazy enough it downloads the sra files into a new directory that it creates in `/home/user/ncbi/` without telling you that its doing it, and then it leaves these large multiple GB size files behind in that directory.
-Crazy.
+But *crazy* enough it actually downloads these large sra files into a new directory that it creates in `/home/user/ncbi/` without telling you that it's doing it, and then it *leaves* these multiple GB size files behind in that directory. *Crazy*.
 This is most troublesome when working on HPC machines where your home directory may not even have sufficient space to temporarily hold these files.
 Changing the location to another directory, like a scratch space, is not at all easy, and requires using *another* tool from sra-tools called `vdb-config`.